binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 It would be easiest to reconstitute an array if we could use the regular bash declaration syntax.  *eval* could make this happen if the argument is in the right format, but we can also use *local* the same way.
-The trick is to use the *-a* option and make the declaration a single string.
-This makes *local* do a second pass of evaluation after the
+The trick is to use the *-a* option and put the parentheses in a string.
-expansion:
+This makes *local* do a second pass of evaluation after the expansion:

 {% highlight bash %}
-local -a "myarray=( $argument )"
+local -a myarray="( $argument )"
 {% endhighlight %}

 The question is, how to get the argument in the right syntax.
 If the